ORESoftware/live-mutex/docs/detailed-explanation.md

 ## In more detail

-Live-Mutex is very useful and convenient for developers who need a multi-process locking mechanism, but may find it inconvenient or impossible to use Redis, or similar proven mutex brokers.
+Live-Mutex is very useful and convenient for developers who need a multi-process locking mechanism, but may find it inconvenient or impossible to use Redis, or similar proven networked semaphores.
 In other words, this library is designed to support other libraries more so than applications.

 For example, an `npm install` routine could easily benefit from using `live-mutex` over the currently library that's used (lockfile).